pantheon-systems/documentation/source/_docs/organizations.md

 ## Features
 All Partner Agencies and EDU organizations have Multidev, Change Management, and Custom Upstreams.
 Not all account levels qualify for custom Vanity domains, email domains, or Single Sign-On (SSO).
 [Contact us](https://pantheon.io/contact-us){.external} to find out how to add features to your organization.

-### Multidev for All Sites
+### Multidev
-Partner Agencies, Enterprise accounts, and EDU organizations have [Multidev](/docs/multidev) available with up to 10 active environments to use.
-All organization members have access to these environments; team members of a site who are not members of the supporting organization will not have access to Multidev environments.
+Partner Agencies, Enterprise accounts, and EDU organizations with [Gold support](/docs/support/#support-features-and-response-times) and above have [Multidev](/docs/multidev) available with up to 10 active environments to use.
+All organization members with privileged roles have access to these environments.
+Team members of a site who are not members of the supporting organization will not have access to Multidev environments.

 ### Change Management
 User roles at the organization level determine their level of access to sites supported or owned by the organization.
 [Learn more about change management](/docs/change-management).